JonathanGrossman/python_basics/08_operators.md

 # Operators and Expressions

 Operators and expressions are critical for allowing your application to “make decisions” as it runs. **Operators** are symbols that perform some sort of function.
 For instance, the addition symbol `+` is an arithmetic operator. **Operands** are the values on which the operator performs its function.
 For example, if you add two numbers together, the numbers are the operands.
-The numbers can be the literal number (e.g., `5`) or a variable that has a number value (e.g. `sale_price`).
+The numbers can be the literal number (e.g., `5`) or a variable that has a number value (e.g., `sale_price`).

 An **expression** is a sequence of operators and operands.
 For instance, `total_price = sale_price + sale_price * 0.15` is an expression.